 Drivers Aged Between 16 And 20 Face A Higher Risk

 There’s a good reason auto insurance companies pump up premiums for individuals under the age of twenty.
+Young driver insurance is often more expensive due to the higher risk.
 And in some countries, the legal driving age is eighteen for similar reasons.
 Younger drivers are considerably more reckless in most cases.
 However, even those who are cautious drivers simply don’t have as much experience as older individuals, so many road accidents involve younger individuals.

 Roll-Overs And Head-On Collisions Are The Most Severe